Retrofitting with Vipertex® to Resolve Bottlenecks

 Because of the exemplary heat transfer efficiency of Vipertex® enhanced surfaces, there is an opportunity in most cases to retrofit heat exchangers with Vipertex® components to resolve bottlenecks.
-Theoretically, replacing a smooth tube with a Vipertex® tube in the heat exchanger, will at least double the output.
-This multiple can be as much as five times based on certain operating conditions where the heat transfer improvement is that much greater.
+Theoretically, under most conditions, replacing a smooth tube with a Vipertex® tube in the heat exchanger results in twice the heat transfer.

 The economic value of bottleneck resolution can be substantial.
 It is prudent for operators of industrial process heat exchangers, and the suppliers who build and support these installations, to investigate the value of a Vipertex® installation.

 Whether you are retrofitting an existing installation or building new, let us help you determine the economic value of using Vipertex®.